 Learning and Teaching Strategy Refresh

 The group received an update on the refresh of the LTS.
-A number of town hall events will be occurring across the various campuses in June, along with an online consultation being launched on 10 June.
+A number of town hall events are scheduled across the various campuses in June, along with the launch of an online consultation on 10 June.
 These sessions had been advertised in Staff Briefing, Inside Imperial, LTS Newsletter, TF Networks and other College networks.

 TEF metrics